-In 2023, we continued our shareholder engagement efforts and continued to seek opportunities to improve our compensation governance in response to shareholder feedback.
+Over the last several years, we have strengthened our shareholder engagement efforts and continued to seek opportunities to improve our compensation governance in response to shareholder feedback.
 For example, in November 2023, the Compensation Committee granted 50% of the fiscal 2024 equity award to our named executive officers in the form of performance stock units ("PSUs") directly in response to prior shareholder feedback requesting we introduce performance-based metrics in our long-term equity incentive program.
-The opportunity to earn the PSUs is based on a key financial metric - fiscal 2024 target adjusted EBITDA.
+The opportunity to earn the PSUs was based on attainment of a key financial metric - fiscal 2024 target adjusted EBITDA.
+The say-on pay proposal presented at our 2024 Annual Meeting of Shareholders received 94% approval, up from 84% the prior year.
+We believe this level of approval is indicative of strong support for our shareholder engagement efforts and improvements.

+We continued our shareholder engagement efforts in 2024 and continued to seek opportunities to improve our compensation governance in response to shareholder feedback.
 The Compensation Committee continues to seek shareholder input on our compensation program to ensure that it is well-designed to incentivize our management team to drive shareholder value.